Veterinary Emergency Services at SPEC

 4. Drive your pet quickly and carefully to our hospital and follow our veterinary staff's instruction upon arrival

 Not all situations constitute a veterinary emergency.
 The information above can help you determine the severity of your pet’s health issue as well as the appropriate action you should take.
 When in doubt, bring your pet to our hospital even if you’re not able to fully assess the situation beforehand.
-We are happy to assist you both over the phone and in person, from 5pm to 8am Monday through Thursday, and 24 hours a day from Friday through Sunday, as well as holidays.
+We are happy to assist you both over the phone and in person, 24 hours a day, 7 days a week.